gravitational/gravity/docs/6.x/cluster.md

 [full reference](https://kubernetes.io/docs/user-guide/kubectl/) to see what it can do, or simply use `kubectl --help`.

-Each Gravity Cluster also has a Cluster Admin Panel web application to explore and manage the Cluster.
-To log into the Cluster Admin Panel you need to create an admin user.
-Please see the [Custom Installer Screens](/pack/#custom-installer-screens) chapter for details on how to enable a post-install screen that will let you create a local user.
+Each Gravity Cluster also has a Cluster Control Panel web application to explore and manage the Cluster.
+To log into the Cluster Control Panel you need to create an admin user.
+Please see the [Custom Installer Screens](/pack/#/pack/#custom-installation-screen) chapter for details on how to enable a post-install screen that will let you create a local user.

 ## Updating a Cluster